 The first thing that you want to do is hold the post board like it is in Figure 1 and mentally number the posts from 1 to 8, going from left to right.

-The next thing that the directions tell us to do is to solder the two diodes to the Terminal Strip.
+Next, solder the two diodes to the Terminal Strip.
 Each of the diodes has a Grey/Silver polarity strip at one end, and it’s important to solder them in the correct direction.

 The first diode goes from post 1 to post 3, with the Grey polarity strip at post 3.